-Candidates must complete a minimum of 9 credit hours from the following list.
+Candidates must complete a minimum of nine credit hours from the following list.
 Not more than six credit hours can be from any one area other than Disability Management.

 DISM 720-3 Special Topics

 DISM 798-(3-6) Directed Studies

+HHSC 602-3 Organization and Financing of Canadian Health Care

 POLS 603-3 Social and Health Policy and Administration

 PSYC 620-3 Health Psychology

 SOCW 605-3 Community Work/Politics of Change